Domestic Violence and Third Party Harassment Lawyers Passaic County NJ

 The New Jersey Prevention of Domestic Violence Act is a very comprehensive and detailed piece of legislation designed to do exactly what its name says.
 However, this has not stopped some abuser from attempting to find loopholes in order to continue harassing their victims.
 This ‘backdoor’ harassment in the past has taken the form of using a third party to indirectly contact someone who they have been prohibited from having contact with.
 The contact can be via an employer, mutual friend or any other third party.

-At the law offices of Del Sardo & Montanari we have been protecting the rights of the victims of domestic violence in towns like Woodland Park, Wayne, Paterson and across Passaic County and Northern New Jersey.
+At the law offices of The Montanari Law Group, we have been protecting the rights of the victims of domestic violence in towns like Woodland Park, Wayne, Paterson, and across Passaic County and Northern New Jersey.
 If you or someone you love is experiencing harassment, the best thing you can do is seek legal counsel from an experienced law firm.
 Please contact us online or call our Woodland Park office at (973) 233-4396 today for a free consultation.

 Criminal Harassment in New Jersey Domestic Violence Cases